 The Titanium performed admirably across all our metrics and was most impressive in ironing performance and steam output.
 Read on to learn all the nitty-gritty details.

 We took the time to test each steam iron on many different kinds of fabric, from silk and cotton to synthetics, like polyester.
 The CHI Steam Titanium performed well with all of them, particularly on cotton and linen.

 The water spray emits in the form of a fine mist, which helps keep from soaking the fabric underneath while still offering enough moisture to release deep-set wrinkles.
 The Titanium navigates buttons, collars, and pleats easily, but it is rather heavy, which requires the user to put a little extra effort into their steam ironing.
-The nose is plenty pointed, but when compared to some of the higher-performing models in our test suite, the taper is slightly less aggressive.
-We do not find this to be an issue with most garments, but it is important to note for those who are seeking the highest level of precision.
+The nose is plenty pointed, but the taper is slightly less aggressive compared to some of the higher-performing models in our test suite.
+We do not find this an issue with most garments, but it is important to note for those seeking the highest level of precision.

 Ease of Use

 The Titanium performs above average in this metric as well.
 During our hands-on testing, we considered the cord design, handle ergonomics, and ease of filling.
 While this iron was a bit of a struggle to fill, overall, this iron is a pleasure to use.

 A retractable eight-foot cord allows for a quick and easy clean-up, even if the iron is still hot.
 An eight-foot cord also makes it easier to iron larger fabrics, like bedsheets.

 The nose of the soleplate tapers in a way that makes navigating pleats, buttons, and collars a breeze, although it is not quite as tapered as some other steam irons we experienced.